Do Machines Fail Like Humans? A Human-Centred Out-of-Distribution Spectrum for Mapping Error Alignment: Results

 \subsubsection{Model-human alignment rankings shifts over OOD regimes reflect different inductive biases}

 Finally, we examine which models showed the most human-like error patterns by ranking average model-human alignment scores.
-To compare how models align with humans across different model families, we normalise model–human alignment by human–human alignment.
+To compare how models align with humans across different model families, we normalise model–human alignment measures by human–human alignment on the corresponding condition.
 Specifically, for each model $m$ and condition $c$, we compute the alignment ratio

-where $a^c_m$ is the model’s average alignment with humans (mean value of EC and MA; see Figure~S\ref{fig:ranking_each_metric} for EC and MA separately) and $\hat{a}^c$ is the corresponding human–human alignment score for that condition.
+where $a^c_m$ is the model’s average alignment with humans (mean value of EC and MA; see Figure~S5 for EC and MA separately) and $\hat{a}^c$ is the corresponding human–human alignment score for that condition.
 This ratio accounts for the inherent variability in human agreement under each distortion and evaluate models relative to a human baseline.
-We note averaging $\rho_m^c$ over all representative conditions within an OOD regime as $\bar{\rho}_m$, a summary statistic for ranking models in that regime.
+We denote the average of $\rho_m^c$ over all representative conditions within an OOD regime as $\bar{\rho}_m$, a summary statistic for ranking models in that regime.
 The highest-ranked model in a regime is therefore the one whose alignment with humans is most comparable to the agreement observed among humans themselves.

 The rankings of $\bar{\rho}_m$ for the models in near- and far-OOD regimes are shown in Figure~\ref{fig:model_ranking}A and the alignment ratios for each model in near and far-OOD regime are presented in Figure~\ref{fig:model_ranking}B. We find considerable differences in model-human alignment between near- and far-OOD: many models that align closely with humans in near-OOD no longer rank highly in far-OOD, showing that perceptual difficulty reshapes the human-based behavioral consistency of models (Figure~\ref{fig:model_ranking}A).
-In the near-OOD regime, VLMs and CNNs tend to achieve a higher alignment ratio than ViTs ($p's<0.01$), although ViTs typically outperform CNNs in standard recognition tasks.
+In the near-OOD regime, VLMs and CNNs tend to achieve a higher alignment ratio than ViTs ($p's<0.01$), although ViTs typically outperform CNNs in terms of accuracy in the reference conditions.
 In the far-OOD regime, VLMs maintain high alignment rankings, but to a similar level to ViTs, both of which had higher human alignment over CNNs ($p<0.01$; Figure~\ref{fig:model_ranking}C).
-If VLMs exhibit greater model-human alignment due to language and semantic knowledge from their text-based training, this suggests that semantic information is marked affected and even completely removed in far-OOD regimes.